CPK Insurance

 Most firms start with accountant professional liability coverage or errors and omissions insurance for accountants in Montana, then evaluate cyber liability, general liability, and a business-owners-policy depending on office setup, client data handling, and lease requirements.

-The state data provided says workers' compensation is required for businesses with at least 1 employee, and many commercial leases require proof of general liability coverage.
+Workers' compensation may be required for businesses with at least 1 employee, and many commercial leases require proof of general liability coverage.
 Commercial auto minimums also apply if your firm uses a business vehicle.

 Yes, many firms start with professional liability insurance for CPAs only, especially if they want to focus on accountant liability coverage first.
 You can then compare whether adding cyber or general liability better fits your Montana operations.